 Another option, is to pass a specific by-law to handle correspondence.
 This really should only be considered if there’s a genuine problem with many owners and not an isolated incident with one particular owner.

-If you have any questions around managing difficult owners, contact your Strata Manager at Netstrata.
+If you have any questions about managing difficult owners, contact your Strata Manager at Netstrata.